Skip to content

 Transcripts and Contact Lens data

-If your transcripts aren't showing in the Salesforce service console, check the following attribute settings and AWS Lambda function transcript:
+If your don't see transcripts in the Salesforce service console, first check the following attribute settings and AWS Lambda function transcript.
+Then take the following actions:

 • To move a transcript to Salesforce, set the postcallTranscribeEnabled attribute to true in your Amazon Connect contact flow.
 Also, set the postcallTranscribeLanguage attribute to the desired language, such as EN-US.

-• Review the Lambda function transcript for function timeouts, throttles, or errors that might be causing the import issue.
-The Lambda functions responsible for moving the transcript to Salesforce are:
+• Review the Lambda function transcript for function timeouts, throttles, or errors that might cause the import issue.
+The Lambda functions that move the transcript to Salesforce are sfExecuteTranscriptionStateMachine, sfSubmitTranscribeJob, sfGetTranscribeJobStatus, sfProcessTranscriptionResult

 If there isn't an issue on the Lambda function level, then change the LambdaLoggingLevel to DEBUG, and review the logs for any issues.
 To view DEBUG level logs, see the AWS CloudFormation console for the Amazon Connect CTI Adapter stack.
-For more information, see Viewing AWS CloudFormation stack data and resources on the AWS Management Console.
+For more information, see View stack information from the CloudFormation console.

-If your Contact Lens data isn't showing in the Salesforce service console, then check the following attribute settings and Contact Lens data:
+If your Contact Lens data doesn't show in the Salesforce service console, then check the following attribute settings and Contact Lens data:

 • To move Contact Lens data to Salesforce, set the contactLensImportEnabled and postcallRecordingImportEnabled to true in your Amazon Connect contact flow.